vivainio/TrivialBehinds/README.md

 public Form1()
 {
     InitializeComponent();
-    // this is only thing you need to add to your form var d = TrivialBehinds.CreateForUi(new Form1Ui
+    // this is only thing you need to add to your form, to expose ui controls var d = TrivialBehinds.CreateBehind(this, new Form1Ui
     {
         btnMinus = btnMinus,
         btnPlus = btnPlus,